Region-of-Interest Based Neural Video Compression: Related work

-\paragraph{Object-Based non-uniform coding.} The human visual system is space-variant and the spatial acuity is highest at the foveation point~\cite{wandell1995foundations, itti2004automatic}.
-Exploiting this phenomenon, by encoding objects at the foveation point in the scene with better quality, can significantly contribute to the subjective quality.
-Spatially non-uniform image encoding has been investigated to allocate different bitrate budgets for objects or regions of interest with non-uniform reconstructed qualities.
-The literature can be broadly separated into two categories: (a) automatic ROI retrieval and (b) using the retrieved ROI to improve coding.
-Most traditional block-based coding methods~\cite{han2006image, han2008object, chen2006dynamic} fall under the first category.
-They exploit non-uniform coding capabilities of standard image codecs like JPEG2000~\cite{skodras2001jpeg} and video codecs like MPEG-4~\cite{vetro1999mpeg4}.
-These are limited in their capabilities due to their block-based approach to compression, which hinders the encoding of arbitrarily shaped objects and does not allow for pixel-level bit allocation optimisation~\cite{sikora1995shape, li2000shape}.
+\paragraph{Non-uniform coding.} The literature on spatially variant image encoding mainly focuses on two separate problems: \emph{(i)} how to estimate the ROI and \emph{(ii)} how to exploit it to improve coding.
+Most traditional block-based methods~\cite{han2006image, han2008object, chen2006dynamic} fall under the former category, and simply exploit non-uniform coding capabilities of standard codecs such as JPEG2000~\cite{skodras2001jpeg} and MPEG-4~\cite{vetro1999mpeg4}.
+These solutions are limited in their capabilities due to their block-based approach to compression, which hinders the encoding of arbitrarily shaped objects and does not allow for pixel-level bit allocation optimisation~\cite{sikora1995shape, li2000shape}.